Grahame59/DansbyBot/README.md

 # 9.2.24 - 1:13 am
 - Added a death animation state for slime sprite...
 Need to go through a lot of bug fixes in next Code Sess, been trying to get procedural terrain generation done for Terrarium.

+# 10.20.24 - 1:04 pm
+- Added autosaving as well as the ability for Dansby to perform a save of my Obsidian Vault (Lorehaven).
+He runs a Autosave.bat file which pulls the repo, then adds all files, commits them as "autosave" and pushes it to the main branch.
+Going to try to get Constant runtime up for dansby that can handle restarts and crashes.